sidoh/ha_gateway/README.md

 1. `recording`.
 Can be `true` or `false`.
 Enables or disables recording, respectively.
 2. `preset`.
 Sets the position preset.
 These can be defined in the camera UI.
 Value should be the name of the preset.
 3. `irMode`.
 Sets infrared LED mode.
 Can be `auto`, `on`, or `off`.
-5. `remoteAccess`.
+4. `remoteAccess`.
 Enables or disables the P2P feature required to access the camera remotely (though the foscam app).
+5. `motionDetection[enabled]`.
+Enables or disables motion detection.
+6. `motionDetection[sensitivity]`.
+Sets motion detection sensitivity (on a scale from 0 to 100, 0 being least sensitive).

 ### GET /cameras/:camera\_name/snapshot.jpg